NEXT CERT CLASS

-During a natural or man-made disaster, CERT teams assist emergency response teams in doing damage assessment, accounting for residents and securing quick, accessible routes into their neighborhood.
+During a natural or man-made disaster, CERT teams assist emergency response teams in doing damage assessment, accounting for residents and securing quick, accessible routes into their community.
 They are trained to be self-sufficient for up to 72 hours without additional resources.

 The Basic CERT class prepares you by instruction in 9 modules: